ghfbsd/RB-P-CAN-485/README.md

 - CS hole -> pin 11 (GP9): CS line
 - INT hole -> pin 20 (GP15): interrupt line

+These jumper the SPI bus lines to the GPIO pins expected by the *canbus* library.
+*canbus* is agnostic about interrupt-driven MC2515 use, so the interrupt pin's jumper connection is your choice; 15 is used here (see the `INT_PIN` value in `can_test_int.py` for its definition).
 Now the board is ready for use with the RPP.

 ## Preparation